Youth and Community Work

 A strong culture of youth participation has emerged over time and is now a unique feature for young people in the district.
 Since 2012, the Council have formalised this work through a youth work strategy.

-SDC has overseen Stroud District Youth Council’s (SDYC) growth into a diverse and highly respected organisation that acts as the recognised voice for young people in the district.
-With young people engaging voluntarily, SDYC is now complemented by nine local youth forum groups that make up the Stroud Youth Voice Vehicle.
+SDC has overseen Stroud District Youth Council’s (SDYC) growth into an award winning, diverse and highly respected organisation that acts as the recognised voice for young people in the district.
+SDYC is complemented by nine local youth forum groups that make up the Stroud Youth Voice Vehicle.

-To find out more about Stroud District Youth Council and the local youth forum groups, view the Stroud Youth Voice website:
+To find out more about Stroud District Youth Council and the local youth forum groups, visit the Stroud Youth Voice website:

 Our youth work engagement approach

 We engage with predominantly young people between the ages of 11 and 18.